Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-Dr Georgia Richards, Associate Tutor for the MSc in Evidence-Based Health Care and DPhil supervisor reflects on the recent inaugural Pandemic EVIDENCE Collaboration Conference held in Banff, Canada, 14-16 May 2025.
+Dr Georgia Richards, Associate Tutor for the MSc in Evidence-Based Health Care (EBHC) and DPhil supervisor; Marc Chretien MSc in EBHC student; and Dr Emily Groot, DPhil in EBHC candidate reflect on the recent inaugural Pandemic EVIDENCE Collaboration Conference held in Banff, Canada, 14-16 May 2025.

 Six colleagues of diverse gender, age and ethnicity standing and sitting together with a beautiful view of mountains behind them.
 They are all smiling broadly and appear very happy

-Last week Dr Georgia Richards (2nd from left) travelled to Banff, along with colleagues from the Centre for Evidence-Based Medicine (CEBM), to attend the inaugural conference: ‘Looking at the Pandemic in the Rear-view Mirror: Successes, Failures and Unexpected Consequences’.
-Here are her reflections:
+Recently Dr Georgia Richards (2nd from left) travelled to Banff, along with colleagues from the Centre for Evidence-Based Medicine (CEBM), to attend the inaugural conference: ‘Looking at the Pandemic in the Rear-view Mirror: Successes, Failures and Unexpected Consequences’.
+Also in attendance were EBHC students Marc Chretien and Dr Emily Groot.
+Here are their reflections:

 'One of my highlights of the week, aside from the incredible location and hospitality, was the coming together of people from so many different disciplines, backgrounds and career stages, and having these different disciplines speak together in the same sessions and panels rather than being siloed or hierarchical.
 We heard perspectives and the incredible work happening from the lab to the bedside, as well as from methodologists, systematic reviewers, epidemiologists, statisticians, health economists, and social scientists.
 This highlights the importance and uniqueness of the Pandemic EVIDENCE Collaboration, which should be harnessed when looking to the future.